tgherzog/wbg-catalog-manual/index.md

   important that the vendor contract specify that works produced under the contract are considered the property of the World Bank, as provided in the Bank's
   [General Conditions of Contract](http://go.worldbank.org/3OeY65JQ60).

-* **Corporate administration?** interestingly, the A2I policy says that procurement data is typically excluded...

 <div class="todo">